nos3curity/Null-Hound/README.md

 ## Overview

-Hound is an AI framework for language-agnostic code security auditing that autonomously designs and refines adaptive knowledge graphs, enabling deep iterative reasoning.
+Hound is a Language-agnostic AI auditor that autonomously builds and refines adaptive knowledge graphs for deep, iterative code reasoning.

 ### Key Features